datacoves/docs/docs/getting-started/dbt-cloud-migration/dbt-airflow-config.md

 ![Edit integrations](./assets/migration_edit_integrations.png)

-**Step 3:** Click on the `+ Add new integration` button, and then, select the integration you created previously.
+**Step 3:** Click on the `+ Add new integration` button and then select the integration you created previously.
 In the second dropdown select `Airflow` as service.

 ![Add integration](./assets/migration_add_smtp_integration.png)